Preschooler play: why it’s important for movement and motor skills development

 - walk up and down stairs without using a hand rail

-- be more coordinated – for example, she might be able to kick a ball using her right or left leg
+- be more coordinated – for example, they might be able to kick a ball using their right or left leg

-- be able to stand on one foot (both right and left).
+- be able to stand on one foot for short periods of time (both right and left).

-At five years, your preschooler is more coordinated and stronger.
+At 5 years, your child is more coordinated and stronger.
 You might find your child can:

-- hop well on both his left and right foot
+- hop well on both their left and right foot

 - learn to skip